-NOTE: A dust cover has been provided with this alarm.
-Install the dust cover over the alarm if construction projects are ongoing.
-Do not remove the dust cover until all construction has been completed for at least 24 hours (drywall, painting, varnishing, mounting plate install, etc.).
+NOTE: A dust cover has been installed on the alarm.
+Keep the dust cover on until all construction has been completed for at least 24 hours (drywall, painting, varnishing, mounting plate install, etc).
+Retain the dust cover and re-install it to protect the alarm during future construction projects.
 Construction dust and chemicals can cause contamination and false alarms.

-A WARNING DUST COVER MUST BE REMOVED FOR ALARM TO OPERATE
+A WARNING: DUST COVER MUST BE REMOVED FOR ALARM TO OPERATE.